MicrosoftDocs/altspace-vr/altspace-vr/getting-started/creating-and-linking-accounts.md

 ---
 title: Creating and Linking Your AltspaceVR Account
-description: Get step-by-step instructions on how to create a new AltspaceVR account and how to link an existing AltspaceVR account to a Microsoft Account. ms.date: 05/18/2021 ms.topic: article
+description: Get step-by-step instructions on how to create a new AltspaceVR account and how to link an existing AltspaceVR account to a Microsoft Account. ms.date: 06/25/2021 ms.topic: article
-keywords: registration, account, account creation, account linking, microsoft accounts, faqs, troubleshooting, 2D Mode, VR Mode
+keywords: registration, account, account creation, account linking, microsoft accounts, faqs, troubleshooting, 2D Mode, VR Mode, username, display, name
 ---

 # Creating and Linking Your AltspaceVR Account

+## Disclaimer Regarding Account Linking

+Listed below are the different ways in which you can create and link your AltspaceVR account.

+When creating or updating your account, keep in mind that there are still features that require an AltspaceVR "password".

+If you've created an account with MSA and don't have an AltspaceVR password, sign into https://www.altvr.com/, go to your profile, and then click "sign out and get a new password".

 ## How to Create an Account in VR